List of Game Boy accessories: Super Game Boy

 The Super Game Boy is a plug-in cartridge for the Super NES that allows Game Boy and black cartridge Game Boy Color games to be played on a television screen.
 It was released in 1994.
 The black-and-white games can be colorized by mapping colors to each of the four shades of gray making up the Game Boy's color palette.
 There are also special Super Game Boy labeled Game Boy games that contain custom palettes and borders that only show up when played on a Super Game Boy.
 A 1998 follow-up released only in Japan, the Super Game Boy 2, includes different default borders, different music for the credits, and a link cable port, enabling support for multiplayer gaming and the Game Boy Printer.

 Transfer Pak

-Released in 1998 in Japan and 2000 in other territories, the Transfer Pak is a device that fits onto the Nintendo 64 controller.
-Unlike the Super Game Boy, the Transfer Pak can typically only be used for transferring Game Boy Color game data to a counterpart Nintendo 64 game.
-For example, players can transfer their player characters from the Game Boy Color versions of both Mario Golf and Mario Tennis to the Nintendo 64 games of the same name in order to use their Game Boy characters in a 3D environment.
-Doing this also allows players to earn more experience points for their characters, which they can then transfer back to the Game Boy Color games to upgrade their characters much more quickly than would normally be possible.
-The Perfect Dark games can also connect in a similar fashion to access unlockables in the Nintendo 64 version.
-Though most Transfer Pak compatible games feature functionality like this, when the accessory is used in conjunction with Pokémon Stadium, players can play Pokémon versions Red, Blue, and Yellow on the television screen via an emulator in a manner similar to the Super Game Boy; Pokémon Stadium 2 retains this feature, adding support for Pokémon Gold, Silver, and Crystal as well.
+The Transfer Pak, known in Japan as the 64 GB Pack, is a peripheral that plugs into the Nintendo 64 controller to transfer data between supported Nintendo 64 games and Game Boy or Game Boy Color games.
+While primarily designed to exchange data between games, the Pokémon Stadium series was capable of emulating connected Pokémon Game Boy games for play on the television.
+The Transfer Pak was released in Japan in August 1998, bundled with the game Pocket Monsters' Stadium, and in North America and Europe in March and April 2000 respectively, where it was similarly bundled with Pokémon Stadium.